By Esther Luiten, ASC’s Commercial Manager

 I have been responsible for ASC’s outreach work since mid-October 2013.
 My primary role is to make sure that committed retail and brand companies can find certified supply and vice versa.

 The ASC aims to use the ASC logo and its certification programme to gain recognition for and reward responsible aquaculture practices, influencing the choices people make when buying seafood.
 Ultimately, and by working with our diverse partners, we aim to help transform the seafood market towards sustainability.
-We believe in a world where aquaculture plays a major role in supplying food and social benefits for mankind whilst minimising negative impacts on the environment.
+We believe in a world where aquaculture plays a major role in supplying food and social benefits for humanity whilst minimising negative impacts on the environment.

 For me this is the essence of what we – as a certification and labeling programme – do.
 It captures our theory of change and it is exactly this that makes me passionate to work for the ASC.
 But an important question to ask is ‘does my mother understand it’?